How to Fix CLS Issues: Cumulative Layout Shift Guide

 opacity: 1;

-}Step 6: Use CSS Containment
+}6.
+Use CSS Containment to Isolate Widgets

-- Dynamically loaded navigation bars
+- Dynamically loaded navigation bars that appear after hydration.

-- Promotional banners injected via third-party scripts
+- Promotional banners injected by third-party scripts.

-Common CLS Mistakes That Developers Make
+Common CLS Mistakes Developers Make

 Tools to Measure and Fix CLS

-- Chrome DevTools Performance Panel โ Record a page load and look for "Layout Shift" entries in the Experience lane
+- Chrome DevTools Performance panel β record a load and read the Layout Shift entries in the Experience lane; each highlights the moved element.

 What is a good CLS score?